erudit/erudit-ps-documentation/docs/source/tagset/element-abbrev-journal-title.rst

 .. note::

-    The Érudit Journal ID should be defined at the :ref:`element-journal-id`, not in the ``abbrev-journal-title``.
+    The Érudit Journal ID should be defined in the element :ref:`element-journal-id`, not in the ``abbrev-journal-title``.

 Example: